 If you were convicted of a "crime of violence", state law prohibits you from owning or possessing a firearm.
 "Crime of violence" is defined under Minnesota law and includes a long list of offenses.

-Additionally, federal law prevents anyone convicted of a felony from owning or possession a firearm.
-So, even if your offense was not a crime of violence as determined by MN law, you will still be denied the legal right to own a firearm unless you have your rights restored.
+Additionally, federal law prevents anyone convicted of a felony from owning or possessing a firearm.
+So, if in Minnesota your felony offense was not considered a crime of violence, you will still be denied the legal right to own a firearm unless you have your rights restored.

 When determining whether to restore an individual's firearm rights, the court will consider whether there is good cause.
 Minnesota courts have not provided an exact definition of "good cause."
 However, examples could include needing a firearm for employment purposes or hunting or because there is no reason to believe that the individual cannot be trusted to own a firearm.

 Here are the offenses involved in some of our recent firearm rights restoration cases:

 Possession Marijuana With Intent To Sell 152.025.2(2) -Saint Louis County

 Battery - Hennepin County